ddavidson99/dyzbox/memory-bank/activeContext.md

 3. **Email Provider Support**: Initial focus on Gmail integration with IMAP/POP3 support planned for later phases.
 4. **Privacy Approach**: Commitment to on-device processing where possible, with opt-in for cloud processing.
 5. **Repository Setup**: Project initialized with Next.js, TypeScript, and Tailwind CSS, and pushed to GitHub at https://github.com/ddavidson99/dyzbox.
-6. **UI Structure**: Implemented a three-panel layout with sidebar navigation, email list, and email preview.
+6. **UI Structure**: Implemented a two-pane layout with sidebar navigation, resizable email list and detail panes.
 7. **Tailwind Configuration**: Resolved compatibility issues with Tailwind CSS by downgrading from v4 alpha to v3.4.1 stable and configuring PostCSS properly.
 8. **Email Identification Strategy**: Designed approach for uniquely identifying emails using provider IDs (Gmail Message ID, Thread ID) and our own internal identifiers.
 9. **AI Summary Storage**: Decided to store AI-generated summaries separately from email content in Supabase, with proper linking to original emails.